nballou/gaming-confounds/ms.typ

 //   id: "a"
 //   ),
 // ),
-// abstract: "Evidence suggests that total time spent playing video games (playtime) is not strongly correlated with wellbeing.
-However, observational studies rarely capture the many “third variables” that may influence both gaming and wellbeing and therefore confound this relationship.
-In this theoretical thematic analysis of 987 free-text responses from 393 adult players, we document 18 varied factors that participants themselves believe shape both their gaming and wellbeing, grouped into five broad categories---physical health, household responsibilities, work/school pressures, social relationships, and other leisure.
-Some factors (e.g., stress, grief) led to increased gaming and lower wellbeing, whereas others (e.g., intensified caretaking duties) reduced both gaming and wellbeing.
-Several themes showed moderated effects, with a single factor sometimes producing opposite impacts (e.g., mild illness increasing gaming as a distraction, but severe illness reducing it).
-These findings underscore the complexity of gaming's causal relationship with wellbeing.
-Neglecting confounders risks masking true effects or creating spurious associations, undermining interpretability.
-We offer specific measurement recommendations for future research, guiding more comprehensive covariate inclusion to better isolate gaming's potential causal effects.",
+// abstract: "Time spent playing video games (playtime) is not strongly correlated with wellbeing.
+However, quantitative studies rarely capture the many “third variables” that may influence both gaming and wellbeing and therefore confound this relationship---risking masked true effects or spurious associations.
+In this theoretical thematic analysis of 987 free-text responses from 393 adult players, we document 17 varied factors that participants themselves believe shape both their gaming and wellbeing, mapped to five categories: physical health, household responsibilities, work/school pressures, social relationships, and other leisure.
+Some factors like stress and grief led to increased gaming and lower wellbeing, whereas others (such as intensified caretaking duties) reduced both gaming and wellbeing.
+Factors were sometimes perceived as having contradictory or moderated impacts (e.g., mild illness increasing gaming as a distraction, but severe illness reducing it).
+We offer specific measurement recommendations, guiding comprehensive covariate inclusion to better isolate gaming's complex causal effects.",
 // journal: "PsyArXiv",
 // keywords: ("video games", "wellbeing", "stress", "thematic analysis", "confounds"),
 // format: "3p",